ubvu/ub2030/ub2030-bonus-01-desci/ub2030-bonus-01-desci-transcript.md

 So we have the storage redundancy in a protocol that cannot be shut off or put behind a paywall.
 Instead of having the current infrastructure, which pr which basically generates a very limited amount of media data that feeds into the data silos of publishers, which then sell it back to the scientific community at outrageous prices.

-## Descentralized Persistent Identifiers
+## Descentralized Persistent Identifiers (dPID)

 **Philipp Koellinger:** So let me talk a little bit about the the persistent identifiers that we have in the system.
-So in addition to these content addressed hashes, we have created something that we call the decentralized Persistent identifier or D P I D. So that is basically our way of having unique addresses for each research object that allow you to reference not only the most recent version or a particular version of the past, but you can go down into a particular component of that research object.
+So in addition to these content addressed hashes, we have created something that we call the decentralized Persistent identifier or D P I D or dPID.
+So that is basically our way of having unique addresses for each research object that allow you to reference not only the most recent version or a particular version of the past, but you can go down into a particular component of that research object.

 For example, a data set or a code file.
 And you can even go further and you can actually address a particular part of the data set or a particular part of the code or a particular sentence in the paper.
 And there's basically two different formats for that.
 There is a long format.
 Which has the entire cryptographic gra hash of the root Node, of the research object.